-And if you don’t have a magical remote like Adam Sandler in the movie Click, use mindfulness, meditation, a walk in nature, or whatever works for you.
-It makes it a lot easier to keep an open enough mind to solve life’s riddles and figure out which way to go next.
+You probably don’t have a magical remote like Adam Sandler in the movie Click, though.
+So meditate, whack some golf balls at the range, take a nap, do some yoga, go for a walk in nature, or do whatever works for you.
+It makes it a lot easier to keep your mind open enough to solve life’s riddles and figure out which way to go next.

 7. Blow Your Mind Open with Psychedelics

 “Freud said dreams were the real road to the unconscious.
 Psychedelics could turn out to be the superhighway”Robin Carhart-Harris quoted in How to Change Your Mind, by Michael Pollan

 Psychedelics can “shake your snow globe,” as Michael Pollan puts it in How to Change Your Mind, his wide-ranging book on the history, experience, and science of psychedelics.
 They disintegrate your sense of ego and open your mind to make connections as shown in the image above.